 - Covers the administrative costs for your plan

-Universal life premiums vary based on the interest rates.
+Universal life premiums vary based on interest rates.
 When rates are good, your premiums decrease because the interest covers the costs.
 But when rates are low, your premiums increase to cover the full cost of the insurance and your account’s cash value.

 Universal life insurance rates can become unaffordable depending on what the market does.

 But, with universal life insurance, the cash value covers your death benefit premiums.
 If you stop paying your premiums and have cash value, you still have a death benefit.
-It will be decreased by the amount of the cash value you use, but you will still leave your loved ones with a benefit.
+It will be decreased by the cash value you use, but you will still leave your loved ones with a benefit.